Travis Scott: 2023-present: Utopia, film, tour, and re-release activity

 On January 24, 2025, Scott released the single "4×4", which would debut at number one on the Billboard Hot 100, becoming his fifth-number one single on the chart.
 A week later, he collaborated with Florence and the Machine and The Weeknd on the song "Reflections Laughing" from the latter's sixth studio album Hurry Up Tomorrow.
 In May of that year, Scott was announced as Spanish soccer team FC Barcelona's sponsor as part of the Spotify artist collaboration campaign.
 He has also performed an exclusive concert to promote the team's May 11 El Clásico match against Real Madrid.
 On July 10, 2025, Scott announced the long-teased compilation album JackBoys 2, released on July 13, 2025.
+The album opened at number one on the Billboard 200, selling 232,000 units in its first week.
+The album secured Travis Scott’s second #1 debut in less than a year (with single “4X4” charting earlier in January).
+In addition to Scott, artists such as Don Toliver, Sheck Wes, SoFaygo, and Wallie the Sensei contributed to the tape.
+In July 2025, Scott and several other artists on the record were featured in a cover story for The Source, which discussed the album JackBoys 2.
+In February 2026, producer Havoc revealed that Scott and Kanye West were working on a collaboration project.
+Scott was later featured on the track "Father" on West's album Bully.

+In 2026, Scott was revealed to be reuniting with Christopher Nolan in his film The Odyssey, which was released in July 2026.
+Scott acted as a bard in the film, which Nolan compared the story being passed on through oral poetry to his career as a rapper.
+He also contributed an original song, "When I'm Home," which features James Blake and the film's composer Ludwig Göransson and plays over the film's end credits.
+Scott subsequently signed a first-look deal with Paramount Pictures.